codeforamerica/redirect/README.md

 We may be losing access to our Bit.ly account soon.
 This simple app is the beginnings of a way to seamlessly continue serving our shortlinks if that happens.

+**NOTE: Pushing to master currently auto-deploys to Heroku while we build testing.
+So be careful.**

 # What it does

 Redirect reads links in redirects.json and redirects visitors to the right place.